This article contains affiliate links. Learn more in our affiliate disclosure.

 Instead, we went for a traditional Thai massage at Charlie Khaosan Spa.
 Since it was a proper massage, we headed inside, where it was quieter and we had more privacy.

-The massage was excellent, and we loved the whole experience — it felt like the perfect escape from the chaos just outside.
+The massage was excellent, and we loved the whole experience — it felt like the perfect escape from the chaos just outside, even though we still heard music.

 Prices vary depending on the type of massage and location.
 Street-side foot massages usually cost around 150–200 THB for 30 minutes, while indoor spas start at 250 THB for 1 hour, but are still extremely affordable compared to Western standards.